 Jordan Aviation PSC

-- Acted for LaudaMotion in a highly-publicised aircraft leasing dispute with Lufthansa in the Commercial Court.
+- Acting for Austrian airline LaudaMotion in a highly publicised aircraft leasing dispute with Lufthansa in the English Commercial Court.

 John Menzies Group

 Marshall of Cambridge Aerospace Group